amoretti86/AETF/README.md

   Moretti, A.\*, Atkinson-Stirn, A.\*, Pe'er, I. \
   Joint IJCAI-ICML Workshop on Computational Biology, 2018.

-AETF is an extension of the TFA algorithm.
-As a reference, TFA is also implemented from the following publication:
+AETF is an extension of the TFA algorithm from the following publication.
+As a reference, TFA is also supported in the repo.

   * [Topographic Factor Analysis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0094914). \
   Manning, J., Raganath, R., Norman, K., Blei, D. \